seahpark247/TicTacToe/README.md

 # TicTacToe (SwiftUI)

-A polished TicTacToe game for iOS, built entirely with SwiftUI.
+A polished TicTacToe game for iOS, built entirely with **SwiftUI**.
 Features real-time **win/draw detection**, a **restart function**, and a clean, responsive interface.

 ---